BACK TO GREEK WINE

 One, lasting approximately two hours, includes a tour of the vineyard.
 Then a tasting of not three or six of their wines, but ten different labels.
 A tasting is not a full glass of wine.
 However, it is a good thing that they also include something to eat.
 And I don’t mean some crackers or bread.

-They match this with seasonal products, which may consist of the island’s famous fava beans, cherry tomatoes, and capers.
+They pair this with seasonal products, such as the island’s famous fava beans, cherry tomatoes, and capers.
 There are other snacks, such as Cycladic cheeses and Cured Meats.
 What kicks it over the top is that you are in a hands-on group of only 2-8 guests.
 It is a very personal experience.

 Neither experience is inexpensive.
 I have yet to talk to anyone who did not feel it was worth every euro spent.
 You should not plan anything but a nap after either experience.